 What to Consider When Deciding to Return to Nursing School

 Getting licensed as a nurse is a big accomplishment, one that you should be very proud of achieving.
-The next step when considering returning to school is to look for an RN-to-BSN program that allows flexibility and convenience.
+The next step when considering returning to school is to look for an RN-to-BSN program, but make sure you make a few preparations beforehand.

+- Your support system.
 Just as important as understanding the time commitment involved with attending a program, support systems need to be in place.
 The average time of completion for an RN-to-BSN Program is 12 months.
-So, for that period, you will be involved in studying and learning new material.
-Make sure to have the support of your family and friends as you take on the new endeavor, and don’t forget to seek support from your employer.
+This decision will affect your entire family, so it’s important to know they are willing to take on more responsibilities as well.
+Don’t forget to also seek support from your employer, as you will need to make some adjustments in your schedule.

 Nightingale College’s RN-to-BSN Program is a full-distance nursing program with full- and part-time options.
 The Program is designed with working RNs in mind.
 The College recognizes the importance a BSN degree has on a nurse’s career stability and wants to ensure nurses have the opportunity to get their BSN degree without the need to move away.
 It is time to be prepared for your future as a nurse.
 For more information, check out the College’s RN-to-BSN Program.